harrisonturton/scheduling_engine/README.md

 All tests are defined in the `/tests` subdirectory, and can be run using the `make test` rule.
 Takes my 2015 Macbook about 10 seconds to run.

+The unit test framework is provided by [Catch2](https://github.com/catchorg/Catch2) which easy-to-use, an industry standard `c++` testing suite.
+The test framework (e.g. the `REQUIRE(...)` functions) are *not* my own work, though the tests themselves are.
+I've included the header file directly in my project to avoid needing to install anything.

 ---

 ## Input Formats